codeomatic/teslacoilworks/content/pages/introduction.md

 page_order: 0

-The **Tesla Coil** generates hundreds of thousands of volts of high frequency electricity.
-This can create several foot-long glowing arcs, sparks and corona glows of exceptional beauty.
+The **Tesla Coil** generates 500,000 volts of high frequency electricity.
+This can create 3 feet long glowing arcs, sparks and corona glows of exceptional beauty.
 While very intense, and more than a little intimidating at close range, the beautiful light created by these arcs will mesmerize you, as they have me.
 The beauty in the arcs is why I have been building and improving Tesla Coils ever since high school.
 They also demonstrate important